sergeynordicresults/sergeynordicresults.github.io/index.md

 2. that [You would to kill and rape people](https://youtu.be/N4qcA4Gg25o?t=572) IF you are given a chance (I would, the raw person in my body would, I hope not children)
 3. that You would be a nazi in nazi Germany (I would, without proper vision to future)

-> "We should ask not why something DOESNT WORK, but why something (from time to time) DOES WORK AT ALL" (Jordan Peterson)
+> "We should ask NOT why something DOESNT WORK, but why something (from time to time) DOES WORK AT ALL" (Jordan Peterson)

 > "You can justify any atrocity" (Jordan Peterson)